artem-sherbachuk/YoutubeAdBlock.com/_pages/privacypolicy.md

 **Privacy Policy**

-Abilo Development built the YouTube Ad Blocker: animation maker app as a Freemium app.
+Abilo Development built the YouTube Ad Blocker as a Freemium app.
 This SERVICE is provided by Abilo Development at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.